WanderSearch Wairarapa Charitable Trust

 Contact Us

-If you are looking after a person who is living with Dementia/Autism or other cognitive condition and who is at risk of wandering from their place of residence, please contact us.
+If you are looking after a person who is living with Dementia/Neurodiversity or other cognitive condition and who is at risk of wandering from their place of residence, please contact us.

 We would welcome the opportunity to demonstrate the equipment.